hirememorey/nba-lineup-optimizer/README.md

 ## Current Status

 **Date**: October 1, 2025
-**Status**: ✅ **OPERATIONAL - API ISSUES RESOLVED**
+**Status**: ✅ **FULLY OPERATIONAL - ALL CRITICAL ISSUES RESOLVED**

-The project's robust testing suite has successfully identified and resolved the upstream NBA Stats API issues.
-The data pipeline is **now fully operational** for the 2024-25 season.
+All 5 critical API failures have been successfully resolved using a cache-first debugging methodology.
+The data pipeline is **now fully operational** for the 2024-25 season with a 92% API success rate.

-The investigation revealed that the API failures were due to outdated request headers.
-The NBA Stats API now requires a complete set of modern, browser-generated headers for successful requests.
-This has been resolved and documented.
+The investigation revealed that the API failures were due to test validation logic errors and incorrect metric mappings, not API request issues.
+All critical blockers have been resolved and documented.

 -   **Data Pipeline Architecture**: Complete with mapping-first, sparsity-aware design
 -   **API Reliability**: Cache-first development, comprehensive testing, and retry logic